-According to the Measures for the Administration of Internet Drug Information Services, issued by the State Food and Drug Administration in July 2004, on ICP operator publishing drug-related information must obtain a qualification certificate from the State Food and Drug Administration or its provincial level counterpart.
+According to the Measures for the Administration of Internet Drug Information Services, issued by the State Food and Drug Administration in July 2004, an ICP operator publishing drug-related information must obtain a qualification certificate from the State Food and Drug Administration or its provincial level counterpart.

-In November 2007, Baidu Netcom obtained the qualification certificate for internet drug information services, which permits it to publish drug-related information on its website.
-The certificate was renewed in September 2012.
+Baidu Netcom obtained the Qualification Certificate for Internet Drug Information Services, which permits it to publish drug-related information on its website, in November 2007, and had the certificate renewed in September 2012.
+We have another entity in our group that has obtained the Qualification Certificate for Internet Drug Information Services.